KhurrumA/Group-Project/Scrum_Meeting_Log.md

 ### Meeting 2 Notes
 Tasks reassigned and set a time frame of until Friday to push everything so we can connect front end and back end on the weekend.

+### Meeting 3 Outcomes

+- **Manpreet Kaur:**
+  - Connect finished pages to backend
+  - Finish the courses
+- **Zainab Patel:**
+  - Connect points page to backend
+- **Taran Singh, Mahirul Islam:**
+  - Taran will connect login page to backend code
+  - Mahirul will connect login page to beackend code
+  - Mahirul will create a table for manual testing
+- **Khurrum Arif and David Sarkodie Junior:**
+  - Work together with front end team to connect the code
+  - Khurrum will recreate the dashboard and should be finished by Monday
+- **Favour Cole:**
+  - Register to be completed today

+### Meeting 3Notes
+Front end and back end should be connected by Monday